 - Real Life Applications

-- You can only lead when you are the most respect person in the group
+- You can only lead when you are the most respected person in the group

 - You leadership skills are the upper bound of your team’s effectiveness